hot-meal/coding-guide/README.md

 ### CSS and JavaScript includes

-There is no need to specify a `type` when you include CSS and JavaScript since `text/css` and `text/javascript` are taken as their defaults.
+No need to specify `type` when you include CSS or JavaScript. `text/css` and `text/javascript` are taken as defaults.

 ```html
     <!-- Include CSS -->